I was first doubted whether it is -at all- possible to mix diesel into ethanol

 D66 is thus a mixture of 66 % diesel and 33 % white spirit, while T66 consist of 66% hydrogen treated lighter fluid and 33% diesel.

-T66 or rather said lighter fluid in T66 should never be mixed with any type of alcohol or other secondary alcohols.
+T66 or rather said lighter fluid in the T66 should never be mixed with any type of alcohol or other secondary alcohols.
 It will be dosed alone and must not come into contact with alcohol until it is united in an alcohol fuel.
-This is important to remember when using T66.
-Petroleum products such as gasoline and diesel, but also acetone is harmless to T66.
-Before T66 is used should one first incorporate it in AT2.
-Acetone is necessary and V-Power is prepared with other useful naphtha additives.
+Petroleum products such as gasoline and diesel, but also acetone are harmless to T66.

 Do not store X66 in plastic bottles such as battery water or the like.
 The plastic softens and shrinks up if exposed to diesel/white spirit for a long time.
 Instead use a bottle that has contained lighting fluid.